supercoderhawk/wsdm-digg-2020/ReadMe.md

 ## train the model

-The model required to be trained in this project including the
+The model required to be trained in this project just the Bert based reranking model